bloominstituteoftechnology/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+Semantics give the bones of the website meaning, logic, and order.
+Gives the website a basic flow.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+Both are for displaying boxes on a webpage.
+Block displays boxes vertically.
+Inline displays content horizontally.
+Inline block displays boxes horizontally.

 3. What are the 4 areas of the box model?

+Content, padding, border, and margin.

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+Aligns with the cross axis or perpendicular with the main axis.

 5. Explain why git is valuable to a team of developers.

+Git is an infrastructure that lets developers write code for the same project without writing on top of each other's code.
+This means everyone can code seperately (with branches), and then combine the branches together to the main document when everyone is done.
+This causes less coding errors when working in groups.
+It's like a control system.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.